Azure/ResourceModules/docs/wiki/Home.md

 # Common Azure Resource Modules Library

 The CARML resource library provides [Bicep](https://github.com/Azure/bicep) modules which can be leveraged in your infrastructure as code project to accelerate solution development.
 You can re-use the code library as whole or in part.
 The primary aim is to provide you with re-usable building blocks, so that you can focus what matter the most.
-CARML should accelerate your deployment, it should also save time on testing, it should help you easily integrate and overall it should provide you with commonality across your infrastructure deployments.
-You could integrate CARML into your CI/CD pipelines and that will accelerate your DevOps adoption with ease.
+CARML accelerates your solution development, it also saves time on testing, it helps you easily integrate and overall, it provides you with commonality across your infrastructure deployments.
+You can integrate CARML into your CI/CD pipelines to accelerate your DevOps adoption.

 CARML will accelerate the deployment of complex solutions, such as Azure landing zones, landing zone accelerators or individual multi-module applications/workloads.